-The Ithaca Green New Deal is a city council resolution that was adopted unanimously by the City of Ithaca Common Council on June 5, 2019.
+The Ithaca Green New Deal (IGND) is a city council resolution that was adopted unanimously by the City of Ithaca Common Council on June 5, 2019.
 The resolution was adopted to ensure the long-term sustainability and economic prosperity of the city and its residents.

 The resolution addresses economic and racial equity within Ithaca while transitioning to a carbon neutral city by the year 2030.
 The initiative focuses on renewable energy, transportation, and housing.
 Read a summary of the Ithaca Green New Deal resolution here.